-Prerequisites: IT 201 with a minimum grade of "C" and Reading Proficiency.
+Prerequisites: IT 101 with a minimum grade of "C", and Reading Proficiency Recommended Preparation: It is recommended students to have basic skills with Linux and Python programming

 Interdisciplinary Studies (IDS)

 IDS 102.
 Urban Legends and American Society.
 3 Credit Hours.